mdjahidulhoque/mdjahidulhoque.github.io/content/publications/_index.md

 ## Manuscripts and Theses

-- **Hoque, M. J.** (2025).
-  *Enhancing global photosynthesis estimation using the Farquhar Model Recharged: mechanistic light-dependent reactions.*
+- *Enhancing global photosynthesis estimation using the Farquhar Model Recharged: mechanistic light-dependent reactions.*
   M2 Internship Report, LSCE (CEA–CNRS), Université Paris-Saclay.

-- **Hoque, M. J.**
-  *Assessment of Transformation of Agricultural Land based on Land Use and Land Cover (LULC) Dynamics in the Ganges–Padma Floodplain.*
+- *Assessment of Transformation of Agricultural Land based on Land Use and Land Cover (LULC) Dynamics in the Ganges–Padma Floodplain.*
   Master’s thesis, Bangladesh Agricultural University. *(Manuscript submitted)*

-- **Hoque, M. J.**
-  *Assessment of Land Use and Land Cover (LULC) and Land Surface Temperature (LST) in the North-Eastern Haor (wetland) Areas of Bangladesh.*
+- *Assessment of Land Use and Land Cover (LULC) and Land Surface Temperature (LST) in the North-Eastern Haor (wetland) Areas of Bangladesh.*
   *(Manuscript submitted)*

-- **Hoque, M. J.**
-  *Prediction of Land Use and Land Cover Pattern in the Hilly Region of Chattogram, Bangladesh Using Satellite Data.*
+- *Prediction of Land Use and Land Cover Pattern in the Hilly Region of Chattogram, Bangladesh Using Satellite Data.*
   *(Manuscript in preparation)*

 ---